 The pathogen of concern when canning is Clostridium botulinum, which could cause botulism- a potentially deadly form of food poisoning.
 These spore-forming bacteria can survive harmlessly in soil and water and are very prevalent on the surface of most fresh food surfaces.
 As an anaerobic bacteria, Clostridium botulinum spores only become dangerous in environments with an absence of oxygen, making them harmless on fresh food surfaces.

 In certain conditions, C. botulinum spores can produce vegetative cells that rapidly multiply and produce a deadly neurotoxin within 3 to 4 days of growth.
 Ideal conditions for C. botulinum growth consist of: a moist, low acid food, a temperature between 40℉ and 120℉, and less than 2 percent oxygen.

 Whether food should be processed in a pressure canner or a boiling water bath canner depends on the acidity of the food.
 Because of the acidity of high acid foods like jams, jellies, pickles, and fruit, the boiling water bath canning method is sufficient to block the growth of C. botulinum or destroy them more rapidly when heated.
 Foods with a pH below 4.6 are considered high acid and suitable for water bath processing.

-We can offer trusted, tested canning recipes as well as research-based canning methodology.
-For questions about recipes, canning technique, or to get a canner gauge tested, contact Emily Troutman at email@example.com or 828-764-9480.
+N.C.
+Cooperative Extension, Burke County Center can offer trusted, tested canning recipes as well as research-based canning methodology.
+For questions about recipes or canning technique, contact Emily Troutman at firstname.lastname@example.org or 828-764-9480.